-Does the Lord have an instruction for what Christians should eat?
+Has the Lord given instruction for what Christians should eat?
 Is there a God-given human diet in the New Testament?
 Yes, the apostle Paul revealed that God has created foods to be received with thanksgiving (1 Timothy 4:3–5).
-Health problems today are apparently connected with foods that God did not create to be received.
-By eating natural foods that God created, Christians can live healthier lives by God’s design.
+Many health problems today are apparently connected with eating things that God did not create.
+By eating real foods that God created, Christians can live healthier lives by God’s design.
 This post urges the reader to infer for oneself from Scripture what foods God has created to be received.

 Foods that God Created to Be Received

 In Genesis 1, God spoke to man, “Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
 You shall have them for food” (Genesis 1:29 NASB).
 After the Flood, God spoke to Noah and his sons, “Every moving thing that lives shall be food for you.
 And as I gave you the green plants, I give you everything.
 But you shall not eat flesh with its life, that is, its blood” (Genesis 9:3–4).
-People are to eat what God gave them to eat — plants and fruits with seed and flesh without its blood.
+People are to eat what God gave them to eat — plants, fruits, and meat without its blood.

 Jesus Declared All Foods Clean